 3. Select the patient and their patient payment tab will open.
 It will display all payments received, along with any unallocated money the patient has on their account.

 4. To add a payment, click on the green + Add button

 5. A New Cash window will open so you can enter the payment details.

 - Payment Date - The date you are posting the payment

-- Line Item - If you select a specific appointment to apply the payment, you can specify which line item (CPT/HCPCS/Custom Code) that the payment should be applied to.
-Any charges on the specific appointment will show in the drop down.
+- Line Item - If you select a specific appointment to apply the payment, you can specify which line item (CPT/HCPCS/Custom Code) the payment should be applied to.
+Any charges on the specific appointment will show in the drop-down.

 - Provider - this line designates the provider for the specific payment.
 It can be left blank if you prefer.